compilers-wiki/compilers-wiki/docs/llvm/pass/hello-world.md

 Yes!
 This is (almost) all you need to write a simple but working pass.
 Let's break the code into pieces and see how it's working.

 To create a pass in C++, you need to write a class that implements the software interface of a pass.
-Unlike traditional approaches which rely on class inheritance, the new pass manager uses _concepts-based polymorphism_. **As long as the class contains a `run` method that allows it to run on some piece of IR, it is a pass**.
+Unlike traditional approaches which rely on class inheritance, the new pass manager uses _concepts-based polymorphism_ [^concepts-based-polymorphism]. **As long as the class contains a `run` method that allows it to run on some piece of IR, it is a pass**.
 No need to inherit the class from some base class and override some virtual functions.
 In the code above, our `HelloPass` class inherits from the `PassInfoMixin` class, which adds some boilerplate code to the pass.
 But the most important part is the `run` method that makes `HelloPass` a pass.

+[^concepts-based-polymorphism]: For a detailed introduction and discussion about concepts-based polymorphism, please refer to [here](https://gist.github.com/GuillaumeDua/b0f5e3a40ce49468607dd62f7b7809b1).

 The `run` method takes two parameters.
 The first parameter `F` is the IR function that the pass is running on.
 Note that `F` is passed via a non-const reference, indicating that we can modify the function (i.e. perform transformations) in the pass.
 The second parameter `AM` is a pass manager instance that links to analysis passes and provides function-level analysis information.